My Feature Writing Template: Given/When/Then

-- 4 minutes read - 803 wordsWhen I am preparing development work, I write Gherkin-style stories, which follow the “Given/When/Then” format.
-I learned this technique at Hashrocket and have practiced it ever since.
-It’s incredibly effective.
+- 5 minutes read - 1065 wordsWhen preparing feature development work, I write Gherkin-style tickets, which follow the “Given/When/Then” format.
+Many people call these stories, and I do, too.
+This technique is incredibly effective!
 But why?
 In this post, I’ll try to answer that question.

-I can think of two arguments for this technique: images and words hide complexity, while stories expose complexity.
+I have two complementary arguments for this technique: images and raw text hide complexity, while stories reveal complexity.

 “I finished the ticket and shipped it to QA, but then I noticed this one little thing I missed.
 I’m working on that now.”

-That “little thing” is often significant.
-It might be a change to functionality, an important use case, or a key requirement that blocks shipping.
+This “little thing” is often large.
+It might be a change to functionality, an important use case, or a missed requirement that blocks shipping.

-This is rework, and rework is bad.
-Why do these details, that were written in the ticket, get missed?
-Because words hide complexity.
+Fixing it requires rework, something software engineers consider bad.
+So why did these details, that were written in the ticket, get missed?
+Because raw text hides complexity.

 Here’s a part of that fateful ticket: